citp/privacy-policy-historical/a/al/all/alltravels.com.md

-> *The following text is extracted and transformed from the alltravels.com privacy policy that was archived on 2010-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101124175654id_/http%3A//www.alltravels.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the alltravels.com privacy policy that was archived on 2011-05-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110525222706id_/http%3A//www.alltravels.com/privacy) for the most accurate reproduction.*

 # Our Privacy Policy :: AllTravels :: Anywhere You Want To Go & Anything You Want To Do ::.

-|

 ## Information We Collect & How We Use It

-You do not need to have cookies enabled, register for an account, or provide any personal information to us in order to use this web site in standard, public mode.
+**You do not need to have cookies enabled, register for an account, or provide any personal information to us in order to use this web site in standard, public mode**.

 * * *